 Using citation managers

-Citation managers enable you to organize the citations you find by importing them from the University Libraries’ databases and the web and placing them in folders.
-When you write your paper, you can use a plug-in in Word that has been provided by the citation manager to insert brief citations in the text of your paper and to prepare a bibliography in the format of APA, MLA, Vancouver, and individual journals.
-As you enter the brief citation, the reference list begins to build automatically.
+Citation or bibliographic managers enable you to organize the citations you find by importing them from the University Libraries’ databases and placing them in folders you have already created.
+When you write your paper, you can use the citation manager to insert brief citations in the text and to prepare a bibliography in APA format (or almost any other style).

-Zotero is a free and easy to use Firefox extension that will help you manage citations.
+Zotero is a free and easy to use Firefox extension that can be used to manage citations.
 It was developed as a joint project of the Andrew W. Mellon Foundation, the Institute of Museum and Library Services, and the Alfred P. Sloan Foundation.
-The Zotero website has a copy of the tool to download as well as comprehensive documentation.
-Zotero is especially useful when you work with displays of multiple citations on one page.
 The following guides will help you get started.

 Rutgers is an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to firstname.lastname@example.org or complete the Report Accessibility Barrier / Provide Feedback form.